 Sudden infant death syndrome (SIDS)

-Sudden infant death syndrome (SIDS) is the unexplained death, usually during sleep, of a seemingly healthy baby less than a year old.
-SIDS is sometimes known as crib death because the infants often die in their cribs.
+Sudden infant death syndrome is the unexplained death of a baby.
+The baby is usually less than a year old and seems to be healthy.
+It often happens during sleep.
+Sudden infant death syndrome also is known as SIDS.
+It is sometimes called crib death because infants often die in their cribs.

-Although the cause is unknown, it appears that SIDS might be associated with defects in the portion of an infant's brain that controls breathing and arousal from sleep.
+The cause of SIDS is unknown.
+But it may be caused by problems in the area of an infant's brain that controls breathing and waking up from sleep.

-Researchers have discovered some factors that might put babies at extra risk.
-They've also identified measures you can take to help protect your child from SIDS.
-Perhaps the most important is placing your baby on his or her back to sleep.
+Researchers have found some things that might put babies at higher risk.
+They've also found some things you can do to help protect your child from SIDS.
+The most important action may be to place a baby on the back to sleep.

-A combination of physical and sleep environmental factors can make an infant more vulnerable to SIDS.
+Both physical and sleep factors put an infant at risk of SIDS.
 These factors vary from child to child.

 Physical factors associated with SIDS include:

 - Brain defects.
 Some infants are born with problems that make them more likely to die of SIDS.
-In many of these babies, the portion of the brain that controls breathing and arousal from sleep hasn't matured enough to work properly.
+In many of these babies, the part of the brain that controls breathing and waking up from sleep hasn't developed enough to work properly.

 - Low birth weight.
-Premature birth or being part of a multiple birth increases the likelihood that a baby's brain hasn't matured completely, so he or she has less control over such automatic processes as breathing and heart rate.
+Being born early or being part of a multiple birth increases the chances that a baby's brain hasn't fully developed at birth.
+The baby may have less control over such automatic processes as breathing and heart rate.

 - Respiratory infection.
-Many infants who died of SIDS had recently had a cold, which might contribute to breathing problems.
+Many infants who died of SIDS had recently had a cold.
+A cold may lead to breathing problems.

 - Sleeping on the stomach or side.
-Babies placed in these positions to sleep might have more difficulty breathing than those placed on their backs.
+Babies placed in these positions to sleep might have more trouble breathing than those placed on their backs.